Chiriuchu from Cusco: Festive Dish, History, and Ingredients

 - Fish roe or huevera, if available

-- A simple torreja made from egg, flour, and spices
+- A simple torreja made from egg, cornmeal, and spices

 Preparation

-- Cook and cool cuy, chicken, and sausage separately.
+- Cook guinea pig, chicken, and sausage separately and let cool.

 - Soak, clean, and briefly cook cochayuyo.

-- Boil corn and cut into appropriate pieces.
+- Cook corn and cut into appropriate pieces.

-- Bake the torreja made from egg, flour, and spices.
+- Bake the torreja made from egg, cornmeal, and spices.

 - Arrange all ingredients on a large platter.